dojoengine/book/src/tutorial/onchain-chess/0-setup.md

 error: Variable not dropped.
 Trait has no implementation in context:
 ```

-For the no implementation error, implement the PrintTrait to run sozo test successfully.
+For the no implementation error, implement the PrintTrait to run `sozo test` successfully.
 For the not dropped error, add the Drop trait.
 Address other errors by adding derives or implementing them on a case-by-case basis.

-## Add more components
+## Add more models

-Before you move on, add more components so we can use them in the next chapter when creating systems.
+Before you move on, add more models so we can use them in the next chapter when creating system contracts.

 ### Requirements

-- `Color` enum enum with values White and Black
+- `Color` enum with values White and Black
-- `Game` component:
+- `Game` model:

 ```rust,ignore
     game_id: felt252,